StarReach/Pluto-Web/CONTRIBUTING.md

 > [!WARNING]
 > You need to run two instances in two different terminals, one is the front-end client and another one is the back-end server.
 If you run only client then the client won't display elements properly as the back-end server is offline.

 _Congrats!
-You successfully setting up the project locally!
-Now you can start contributing!
-If you ran into any problems, feel free to open a new issue in Bug Report issue template!_ 🥳
+You have successfully set up the project locally!
+Now you can start contributing and if you run into any problems, feel free to open a new issue in Bug Report issue template!_ 🥳

 # Guide to contributing to this project